claudiux/docs/VPN-Sentinel/README.md

 (Hereafter, "VPN" also includes Wireguard.)

-## Types of VPNs Successfully Tested
+## Types of VPNs Successfully Tested with VPN-Sentinel

 | Type of VPN | VPN-Sentinel version |
 |-------------|----------------------|